Elayne Arrington: Early life and education

-Elayne Arrington grew up in West Mifflin, Pennsylvania, and graduated from Homestead High School (now Steel Valley High School) in 1957 where she received the second highest SAT score in mathematics (797 out of 800).
+Elayne Arrington grew up in West Mifflin, Pennsylvania.
+She graduated from Homestead High School (now Steel Valley High School) in 1957 where she received the second-highest SAT score in mathematics (797 out of 800).
 Despite finishing first in her class, Elayne was denied the opportunity to deliver the valedictory address.
 Instead school administrators assigned the speech to the class president who was white and male.